July 25, Reading 1 – Judges 21

 SJA Notes

-It can seem a bit strange that the tribe of Benjamin would stand with the men of Gibeah and defend them and their actions of the previous reading.
+It can seem a bit strange that the tribe of Benjamin would stand and defend the “worthless fellows” of Gibeah (and their actions in the previous reading).

-The men of Gibeah were acting in gross perversion, they were broken individuals who needed a better saviour than the judges we have been reading of.
+The men of Gibeah were acting in gross perversion, they were broken men in need of a better saviour than what the judges were.

 Religion on its own is worthless.
-Without the Holy Spirit at work in us we are useless vessels, hopeless and helpless.
+Without the Holy Spirit living and at work in us we are useless vessels, hopeless and helpless.

-Now, just as then, we need to stand firm in the word of God – Informed each day by God and His wisdom, His voice being the voice in our heads!
-Our lives built on Him and Him alone.
+Now, just as then, we need to stand firm in the WORD of God – Informed each day by God and His wisdom, His voice being the voice in our heads!

 He is our rock, our deliverance!